 Be it professional emcees or having friends of the bridal couple as emcees for a wedding celebration, emcees need to be prompted.
 This is so that they are synchronised with the banquet/ops team, the coordination team and certain vendors so as not to make any premature or incorrect announcements.
-A final rehearsal on the wedding day is required to ensure that the emcees have been briefed and that they are well-prepared.
+A final brief and sound check on the wedding day are required to ensure that the emcees are well-prepared.

 Rehearsals are vital to smooth wedding day coordination.

 Rehearsal for a wedding celebration is usually held 1-2 weeks before the wedding.
 It is 1-hour long and a good chance to test all AV arrangements including lighting, practise march-ins and positions, and run through the emcee script if any.

 Make the registration process a positive guest experience.

 When guests arrive at a wedding celebration, the first guest experience is usually at the registration.
 For the registration process to be a comfortable one for guests, it should be efficient and effective using laptops/devices with real-time synced guest lists, accurate floor plans, guidance for gifts and carpark coupons, etc. It is also important to know how to welcome and guide latecomers without causing any disruption to the celebration.